kill the Ripper

 It's Victorian England and Jack the Ripper is on the loose.
 The police have very few leads as to the identity of this serial killer with a penchant for prostitutes.
 So what are three savvy ladies-of-the-night to do?
 Step one: Learn to fight.
 Step two: Take down Jack the Ripper themselves!
 This is revisionist history at it's best: told through a feminist lens and with plenty of action.
 This sexy, silly, and touching play will leave you feeling empowered and ready to take on the world!

-This performance runs two hours with an intermission.
+Curtain is at 7pm and the performance runs two hours with an intermission.

 Content Warning